Amirsaiere/ecommerce_search/README.md

-# E-commerce Search Ranking Optimization
+# E-commerce Search Ranking Optimization (WORK IN PROGRESS)

 Analysis of search query patterns and ranking algorithm improvements for e-commerce platforms.